 The presence of asbestos can be a cause for concern due to the associated risks of developing an asbestos-related disease.
 That’s why we pride ourselves on delivering a comprehensive asbestos consulting and testing, audit and remediation service.

 Asbestos related diseases can occur following exposure to airborne asbestos fibres encountered during everyday workplace activities and during building works such as renovations and demolitions.

 SCAADA’s team of asbestos specialists have years of experience assisting clients to meet current legislation regarding asbestos exposure.
 We operate across a variety of property types including private residences, commercial properties, industrial facilities, construction sites, government services and many more.

-SCAADA’s team of asbestos specialists are highly experienced in conducting asbestos testing and audits aligned with national standards and regulatory guidelines.
+SCAADA’s team of asbestos specialists are highly experienced in conducting commercial and residential asbestos testing and audits aligned with national standards and regulatory guidelines.

 Asbestos audits assess the risk of exposure to airborne fibres encountered during everyday workplace activities.
 Audits are also used during the pre-works phase to determine the risk of disturbance to asbestos containing materials during renovation and demolition.

 During the audit, our consultants will conduct a comprehensive site inspection.
 If asbestos is suspected, the audit will involve sampling of asbestos containing material followed by asbestos testing – taken off-site and analysed at a NATA Accredited Laboratory.

 If asbestos in the workplace is identified, it is the legal responsibility of the employer to have an Asbestos Register created.

 An asbestos visual clearance certificate occurs after the asbestos testing and verifies that all visible asbestos has been removed from the site.

 Depending on the Workplace Health & Safety Regulation in the specified state or territory, an asbestos clearance certificate is generally required when the amount of asbestos removed is greater than 10 square metres.